Skip to main content

 Child psychologist (PhD or PsyD)

-Specializes in assessment and therapy.
-A child psychologist can formally evaluate your child, provide a diagnosis if appropriate, and deliver evidence-based treatment like cognitive-behavioral therapy (CBT).
+This is the specialist for assessment and therapy.
+A child psychologist can evaluate your child, provide a diagnosis if needed, and deliver proven treatments like CBT.
 They do not prescribe medication.

 Child psychiatrist (MD)

 A medical doctor who specializes in children's mental health and can prescribe medication when needed.
-Psychiatrists are typically consulted when anxiety is moderate to severe and has not responded adequately to therapy alone.
-Many families use a combination of a psychologist for therapy and a psychiatrist for medication management.
+Families usually see a psychiatrist when anxiety is moderate to severe and therapy alone has not been enough.
+Many families work with both a psychologist for therapy and a psychiatrist for medication.

 Licensed clinical social worker (LCSW) or counselor (LPC)

 These professionals provide therapy and are often more accessible and affordable than psychologists or psychiatrists.
-Many are trained in CBT and other evidence-based approaches for childhood anxiety.
-They can be an excellent first line of therapy.
+Many are trained in CBT and other proven approaches for childhood anxiety.
+They can be an excellent place to start.

 School counselor

-An often-overlooked resource.
-School counselors can provide in-school support, coordinate with teachers, help develop accommodation plans, and connect families with community resources.
+Often overlooked, but incredibly valuable.
+School counselors can provide support during the school day, coordinate with teachers, help set up accommodation plans, and connect your family with community resources.
 They see your child in the environment where anxiety often shows up most.

 What Does Therapy Actually Look Like for Kids?